Outlook dims for US chemical industry

-The performance of the US chemical industry is likely to disappoint over the next two years.
-Output will fall by 1.6% in 2023, followed by modest growth of 1.2% in 2024, according to a mid-year outlook report from the American Chemistry Council (ACC), a trade association.
+The performance of the US chemical industry is likely to disappoint over the next 2 years.
+Output will fall by 1.6% in 2023, followed by modest growth of 1.2% in 2024, according to a midyear outlook report from the American Chemistry Council (ACC), a trade association.

 Expected decrease in US chemical production in 2023